rust-lang/rust/doc/tutorial.md

 Most native C code use the cdecl calling convention, so that is what Rust uses by default when calling native functions.
-Some native functions, most notably the Windows API, use other calling conventions, so Rust provides a way to to hint to the compiler which is expected by using the `"abi"` attribute:
+Some native functions, most notably the Windows API, use other calling conventions, so Rust provides a way to hint to the compiler which is expected by using the `"abi"` attribute:

 ~~~~